debadutta98/gfggit-chrome-extention/README.md

 # gfggit-chrome-extention
-A chrome extention which  read the form you geeksforgeeks site and save it on your github account
+A chrome extention which  read the code from your geeksforgeeks site and save it on your github account